Meet Our Team

 Managing Director

 Dr. Asmus Zoch-Gordon is the Managing Director of C4ED, where he leads the implementation of strategic goals, oversees acquisitions, manages projects, and ensures smooth daily operations.
 With extensive experience as a Chief Operating Officer and Senior Evaluation Specialist, he combines operational expertise with strategic insight to drive the organization’s growth and amplify its impact.
-A seasoned labor economist, Dr. Zoch-Gordon holds a Ph.D. in Economics from Stellenbosch University in South Africa and a Master’s degree in Economics
+A seasoned labor economist, Dr. Zoch-Gordon holds a PhD. in Economics from Stellenbosch University in South Africa and a Master’s degree in Economics

-Research Director & SME
+Research Director

 Chief Operational Officer

-Dr. Katharina Richert-Döring is the Chief Organisational Officer (COO), Team Lead and Senior Monitoring and Evaluation Specialist at the Center for Evaluation and Development (C4ED), where she has been working since 2018.
+Dr. Katharina Richert-Döring is the Chief Organisational Officer (COO), Team Lead and Senior Monitoring and Evaluation Specialist at C4ED, where she has been working since 2018.
 She conducted her PhD in Economics at Heidelberg University, holds a Master’s in International Economics from the University of Göttingen and a Bachelor’s degree in Language and Communication from the University of Marburg.
-In addition, she completed the 48th Postgraduate Program at the German
+In addition, she completed the 48th Postgraduate Program at the German Development Institute (DIE).
+At

 Head of Acqusition

-Cara Pang is the Head of Acquisitions at the Center for Evaluation and Development (C4ED), where she has been working since 2019.
+Cara Pang is the Head of Acquisitions at C4ED, where she has been working since 2019.
 She holds a Bachelor’s degree in International Studies from the University of Oregon and a Master’s degree in International Relations from American University’s School of International Service.
 She has been working in international cooperation for nearly 15 years.
 At C4ED, her work focuses on identifying and acquiring new projects.
-She provides leadership to the acquisition department, with
+She provides leadership to the acquisition department, with expertise in full cycle business development.
+She

 Technical Director